NicolaMirchev/RouteSetIt/README.md

 ## Realization & Technologies
 For the deployment used lit-html templating library from npm and also page.js about routing the single app view.
 Added 404 file to redirect users, because git hub pages does not support single page views.
-Store the data in JS file
+Store the data in JS file.

+Currently it is being hosted at https://routesetit.com.